kazeevn/MOOSE-Chem/README.md

 &emsp;(2) *background survey*: (optionally) a several-paragraph-long survey describing the existing methods for the *research question*;

 &emsp;(3) *inspiration corpus*: (this repo contains the default 3000 papers) title and abstract of many (random) chemistry papers that might serve as inspirations for the *research question*, preferably published on top venues.
+You can also build a custom corpus from Excel files or automatically from paper references using the Semantic Scholar API.

 **MOOSE-Chem** can then output a list of ranked chemistry hypotheses (might take a few hours to "think") that could be both novel and valid.